burritojustice/bc-flags/README.md

 ![image of map](https://github.com/burritojustice/bc-flags/blob/master/bc_flag_emoji_ranking_map.png)

-(sorry if your OS doesn't have all these)
+Sorry if your OS doesn't have all these emoji, this is a cutting-edge map.

+The map works on mobile, just tap, but is more fun on a bigger screen with hover.

 # How did I make this map?